Trust and security

 EU-US Data Privacy Framework (DPF-certified) + SCC Module 3

-OpenAI, OpC LLC
+OpenAI, OpCo LLC

 USA